wi2trier/cbrkit/README.md

 Retrievers like `bm25`, `embed`, `lancedb`, `chromadb`, and `zvec` support **indexed retrieval**, where the casebase is pre-indexed once and then queried without passing the full casebase each time.
 This is useful for large casebases or when using external search backends.

-To use indexed retrieval, first create a retriever and call its `put_index()` method:
+Index maintenance lives on whichever object owns the index.
+The self-contained `bm25` and `embed` retrievers own their index directly, so you call `put_index()` on the retriever:

 ```python
 from frozendict import frozendict